 Soybean aphid watch

 Historically, during the first week of August, southern Minnesota sees migrations of agriculturalists to Farmfest, bikers on the way to the Sturgis Motorcycle Rally, and a mass dispersal of soybean aphids from late R4 (full pod)/early R5 (beginning seed) stage soybean plants.
-For a description of soybean growth stages see soybean growth-and-development/growth-stages.
+For a description of soybean growth stages see Soybean growth stages.

 As soybeans near the end of vegetative growth (flower cluster opens at the top of the plant), many aphid populations produce large numbers of wing aphids.
 These may disperse locally or move long distances.
 Some populations may collapse as most nymphs develop wings and leave.
 If you observe wing pads on most nymphs, you might wait a day or two to see if the population declines.
 Later planted soybeans and fuller season soybeans may see this dispersal occur later than early-planted.

 After an emigration event, sometimes populations rebuild during R5 and R6, sometimes they do not.

 Provided the insecticide applications are effective, fields treated after the first week of August are less likely to be recolonized and need retreatment, but there are exceptions.